Committee Membership & Terms of Reference

 Katharine is the Principal of Gosberton House Academy.
 She is experienced in working across mainstream and specialist provisions including as a mainstream SENCo, senior leader at GHA and as a specialist teacher supporting Lincolnshire children, families and schools.
 She is passionate about working with children and their families to support them to meet their full potential.

 The Committee is comprised of the Chief Executive Officer (Chair), Chief Financial Officer, Director or Primary Education (Vice Chair) and academy Principals.
-Vice Principals may act as substitute, should a Principal not be in attendance.

 Terms of reference